 - Find swallowed objects.

-Generally, a UGI series is not used if you do not have symptoms of a gastrointestinal problem.
-A UGI series is done most often for people who have:
+Generally, an upper GI series is not used if you do not have symptoms of a gastrointestinal problem.
+An upper GI series is done most often for people who have:

 - A hard time swallowing.